 How to calculate and understand IELTS Scores

 Study in USA: Know top colleges, courses and admission cycle

-IELTS Result 2019 - British Council has declared the IELTS 2019 result & band score online on Jun...
+IELTS Result 2019 - British Council has declared IELTS 2019 result & band score for the exams con...

 IELTS Application Form 2019 - Apply for IELTS 2019 application form here.
 Check IELTS dates, cent...

 IELTS Eligibility Criteria 2019 – Candidates who are willing to apply for IELTS exam can check IE...

 IELTS Selection Procedure 2019 - According to the selection procedure of IELTS 2019 and more than...